-- All students are subject to a maximum of 8 credits for transferred summer work completed post-matriculation.
-(Students admitted as first-year Spring entrants may earn as many as 8 additional summer school credits, provided the total of these credits and any transferred credits earned elsewhere in the Fall semester before their entrance does not exceed 16.)
+- Students admitted as first-year Spring entrants may transfer as many as 8 additional summer school credits during their years at Mount Holyoke, provided the total of these additional credits and any transferred credits earned elsewhere in the Fall semester before their matriculation does not exceed 16.

 Advance Placement Work

-- Advanced Placement program of the College Board - 4 credits will be awarded per exam graded 4 or 5, unless you earn credit for a corresponding course at Mount Holyoke
+- Advanced Placement program of the College Board: 4 credits per exam graded 4 or 5.

-- Caribbean Advanced Examinations - 8 credits will be granted per CAPE exam for liberal arts subject units with a score 1, 2, or 3.
+- Caribbean Advanced Examinations: 8 credits per CAPE exam for liberal arts subject units with a score 1, 2, or 3.
 One non-liberal arts subject may be awarded 4 credits.

-- French Baccalaureate - 4 credits will be granted per eligible exam (score of 10 or higher and coefficient of 4 or higher), up to a maximum of 16 credits total.
+- French Baccalaureate: 4 credits per eligible exam (score of 10 or higher and coefficient of 4 or higher), up to a maximum of 16 credits total.

-- General Certificate of Education (A-Levels) - A maximum of 32 credits can be granted if a student completes four or more exams with grades of C or better in liberal arts subjects.
+- General Certificate of Education (A-Levels): A maximum of 32 credits if a student completes four or more exams with grades of C or better in liberal arts subjects.
 Credit is not awarded for O-Levels, AS-Levels, nor for the General Paper nor Knowledge & Inquiry nor Project Work.